 Early Life

-Kenneth Lawrence Fisher was born on November 29, 1950, in San Francisco, California.
-He is the son of Philip A. Fisher, a renowned stock investor and author of "Common Stocks and Uncommon Profits."
-Ken Fisher was raised in San Mateo, California.
-As a youth, he worked in fruit picking, sawing, and fertilizing, and later, he dropped out of high school to pursue classes that he found more suitable.
-He graduated with an associate degree in economics from Humboldt State University in 1972.
+Kenneth Fisher was born in San Francisco, California, on November 29, 1950.
+He is the son of Philip A. Fisher, a well-known stock investor and author of "Common Stocks and Uncommon Profits."
+Fisher grew up in San Mateo, California.
+He showed an early interest in entrepreneurship, working various jobs as a young teen.
+Fisher dropped out of high school, and later attended Humboldt State University, where he earned an associate degree in economics in 1972.

 Rise to Success